skddl007/AI_ML_Chatbot/README.md

 ## 📄 License
-Distributed under the MIT License.
+Distributed under the GNU GENERAL PUBLIC LICENSE.
 See `LICENSE.md` for more information.

 ## 🙏 Acknowledgements
 - Sentence Transformers